mpounsett/nagiosplugin/doc/api/check.rst

    :no-members:

-The :class:`Check` class is imported into the main :mod:`nagiosplugin` name space so there is no need to import :mod:`nagiosplugin.check` directly.
+The :class:`Check` class is imported into the main :mod:`nagiosplugin` name space so there is no need to import :mod:`nagiosplugin.check`.

-.. currentmodule:: nagiosplugin

 Check
 -----

-.. autoclass:: nagiosplugin.Check
+.. autoclass:: nagiosplugin.check.Check
    :special-members:

    .. attribute:: results